numfocus/gsoc/2018/proposals/GSoC 2018 proposal Under Data Retriever.md

 ## Abstract
 + Organizing and managing data sets is a time-consuming task in many programming processes.
 We often spend lot of time in finding and sorting out data sets which we needs in programming.
 The Data-Retriever is a automated tool for developer to standardize data sets they want to use in programming.
-+ The goal of the project is to make Data-Retriever more efficient when deal with large data sets by using Python.
++ The goal of the project is to make Data-Retriever more efficient when dealing with large data sets by using Python.
 It could have faster speed and use less memory.
 Perhaps some parallel algorithm or using of image processing unit like CUDA coding of Python(like PyCUDA, based on C/C++) can accelerate the speed of codes.
 After that, an efficient databases should have strong-directional indexes to make finding and using data more easily.

 ## Technical Details